 There was a tree lined bike path along the river which had these great views of the Eiffel Tower.
 One of my favorite routes was along the river especially since there was a light breeze during our hot ride.

-Our next stop was at the small area across the Musee du Louvre by the xx Arch at the entrance of Tuileries Garden.
+Our next stop was at the small area across the Musee du Louvre by the arch at the entrance of Tuileries Garden.
 This was considered the largest museum in the world with over 35,000 objects and 300 rooms.
 This former royal palace covers western art from the Middle Ages to 1848 with its most famous residents being the Mona Lisa and Venus de Milo.

 This whole complex has such amazing and grand architecture.
 There were so many people around the area and so much more than we’ve ever seen during our Autumn visits.
 Kat gave us some tips that included visiting after 6 PM on Wednesday and Friday when the museum is open until 9:45 PM and the crowds are a bit less.
 Remember that the Louvre is closed on Tuesdays.